JeremyJones/hotjar-realtime-survey/README.md

 Application models: Summariser
 1. routes/
 URL routing by path & method
-Built-in backend configuration
+Configuration of built-in web-based backend
 1. settings/
 Overall application settings, including survey_id
-Database configuration through the environment
+Database access details from the environment
 1. utils/
-Application cache interface
+Application cache
 Answer & field validators
 1. views/
-api/ - handlers for the API calls via Ajax
-auth/ - handlers related to authorisation & setup
-html/ - handlers for the HTML pages
+api/ - handlers for non-authorisation API calls, via Ajax. auth/ - handlers related to authorisation & setup.
+Ajax. html/ - handlers for HTML pages.

 #### Relevant Design Patterns

-The Summariser object, in models/dashboard/, provides the summary data used in the dashboard.
-Each of those five data values (including 'last updated') is implemented using an encapsulated behaviour (*Strategy*).
-Each value is currently running from a 'default' behaviour, which can be changed over time, including optimisations, without requiring changes to the original calling code.
+On the dashboard, the summary data values (and 'last updated') are implemented using interchangeable encapsulated behaviours (*Strategy*).

-A naive/informal Strategy implementation is also in place on the field validation routines in utils/validators/.
+An informal Strategy implementation is also in place on the field validation routines in utils/validators/.

-The behavioural class which generates the 'Top Colours' value is *inherited* from a generic 'Top Answers' class which can determine the most popular values in any field.
+The behavioural class which generates the 'Top Colours' value is *inherited* from a generic 'Top Answers' class, which can be used to determine the most popular answers for any question.

 #### Javascript